 3. Request an Interest Rate Reduction

 Banks and credit card companies are in business to make money so while it behooves them to offer great deals to try to get you to sign on the dotted line, many of those deals (such as introductory interest rates) are short-lived.
 However, if you are responsible about paying your bills and have a good credit score, getting interest rates reduced may be as easy as asking about it.
-Take a look at your credit cards and other loans interest rates.
+Take a look at your credit cards, payday loans and other loans interest rates.
 Older accounts may still have higher rates that were set when you were young and had little credit history.
 Call up individual banks and credit card companies to inquire about a rate reduction.
 You may need to reapply (i.e. refinance) in order to qualify, but you also may be able to get a lower rate on the spot.

 4. Use Open-Source Software

 Are you a Photoshop hobbyist?
 Are you putting together a screenplay or novel or even a letter to your friend in MS Word?
 Do you track your budget in lengthy Excel spreadsheets?
 While these premium programs are synonymous with work in their respective fields, they are also subscription services that cost you every month or year.
 Consider using open-source software such as GIMP and Google Docs instead.
 By using these free services, you are able to enjoy many (if not all) of the same benefits without the monthly fee.